sentinel-official/docs/docs/dvpn-nodes/health-check/overview.md

 This check tests:
 - the node endpoint
 - the node configuration
-- the node gigabyte price (less than 20 P2P)
-- the node hourly price (15 P2P for datacenters and 31,5 P2P for residentials nodes, both expressed in udvpn)
+- the node gigabyte and hourly prices (they must fall within the limits accepted by the subscription plan operators)
 - the node connectivity

 :::note